This section of the Application Guide covers:

 You do not need to provide evidence of English language proficiency if you meet one of the following criteria:

-A. Your first language is English and you have always been a resident and citizen of a majority English-speaking country recognised by UK Visas and Immigration (UKVI); or
+A. Your first language is English and you have always been a citizen of and primarily resident in a majority English-speaking country recognised by UK Visas and Immigration (UKVI); or

 B. You are a current Oxford student applying for readmission.